-- Start in a standing position with feet wider than the hips.
+- Start in a standing position with feet more comprehensive than the hips.

-- Adjust your toes to face outward and heels face inward.
+- Adjust your toes to face outward and heels to face inward.

-- Slowly bring your tail bone towards the floor until you are in a full kneeling position with knees bent.
+- Slowly bring your tailbone towards the floor until you are fully kneeling with knees bent.

 - Bring your palms together at heart center and place the elbows on the insides of the knees.